 6 Automated Data Capture Methods For Business Development

-But no matter how intelligent machines may be, they aren’t capable of absorbing and interpreting information the way humans do via senses.
+But no matter how intelligent machines may be, they aren’t capable of absorbing and interpreting the information the way humans do via senses.
 For training machine learning and deep learning algorithms, the data is needed in digitized form.
 So, AI-based solutions could process and comprehend it.

 OCR, OMR, ICR: What Is the Difference?